 When it comes to friendships, although you may think they can sustain themselves naturally, there are still boundaries that apply.
 At least, there should be.
 Just like with any relationship, boundaries in friendships help both people keep their relationship healthy and intact.
 Once it feels off-balance to either person, it may unravel.

-“Boundary-setting is massively important in relationships,” Kailee Place, licensed professional counselor (LPC) at her private practice, Shifting Tides Therapeutic Solutions in Charleston SC, tells Bustle.
+“Boundary-setting is massively important in relationships,” Kailee Place, a therapist at her private practice, Shifting Tides Therapeutic Solutions in Charleston SC, tells Bustle.
 “Not only are boundaries helpful for your own needs, but they’re also helpful for others to know how to best connect and interact with you.”
-She says that in friendships, people share so much of themselves and expect support and help from one another; however, though sometimes it’s doable, other times, it’s not.
-Hence, that’s where boundaries come into play.
+She says that in friendships, people share so much of themselves and expect support and help from one another; however, even though sometimes it’s doable, other times, it’s not.
+So, that’s where boundaries come into play.